How To Select Your Companion and Use Your New Southwest Companion Pass How To Select Your Companion and Use Your New Southwest Companion Pass

 Information needed to select your initial Southwest Companion Pass companion.

-Before you can book a free Companion Pass flight, you need to have already bought a ticket.
+Before you can book a free Companion Pass flight, you must first purchase your ticket.
 Head to the Southwest Airlines website and log into your account.
-You don't actually have to log in to search for flights, but I find it easier if you do.
 Navigate to the flight search engine and enter your desired flight info — departure and arrival, dates, etc.

-A Companion Pass holder is eligible to fly with one Companion for no additional charge (except taxes and fees).
-So, think of it as a two-for-one.
+A Companion Pass holder is eligible to fly with one Companion for only the cost of taxes and fees.
+And that typically consists of just $5.60.
+So, think of the Southwest Companion Pass as a true two-for-one.

-You can officially change your Southwest Companion three times per calendar year.
-That's after you select your initial Southwest Companion Pass companion, so you can technically select four different companions per calendar year.
+You can officially change your Southwest Companion three times per calendar year — in addition to your initial Southwest Companion Pass companion.
+So, you can technically select four different companions per calendar year.
 Before you commit to adding your companion, it's a great idea to have somewhat of a strategy in play.
 That way, you don't end up being stuck with a companion you do not plan on flying with often for whatever reason.

 If you need to change your Southwest Companion Pass companion, you must call 1-800-435-9792.
 Southwest states that you will need to allow up to 21 business days to process and mail a replacement card, but normally it doesn't take that long.
 The change usually takes place almost instantly in your Rapid Rewards account.

 A Companion Pass is good “…for the entire calendar year immediately following the year in which you qualified.”
-If you somehow earn a Southwest Companion Pass on January 10, 2023, you will have it for the rest of 2023 and all of 2024.
+If you earn a Southwest Companion Pass on January 16, 2025, you will have it for the rest of 2025 and all of 2026.

 Final Thoughts